avivl/cloud-sre-agent/docs/DEPLOYMENT.md

 ### Deployment Steps

 1.  **Configure `deploy.sh`:**
-    Open `deploy.sh` and replace `"your-gcp-project-id"` with your actual GCP Project ID.
+    Open `deploy.sh` and replace `"your-project-id"` with your actual project ID.
 Adjust `REGION` if desired.

-2.  **Ensure `gcloud` CLI is configured:**
+2.  **Ensure cloud CLI is configured:**
-    Make sure your `gcloud` command-line tool is authenticated and configured for the correct GCP project.
-You can verify this with `gcloud config list`.
+    Make sure your cloud command-line tool (e.g., `gcloud`, `aws`, `az`) is authenticated and configured for the correct project.
+You can verify this with the appropriate CLI command.

 3.  **Set GitHub Token Environment Variable:**
     Before running the script, ensure your `GITHUB_TOKEN` environment variable is set in your shell.
 This token is passed to the Cloud Run service as an environment variable.